Brain radiation - discharge

 - Be sure the lining does not bother your scalp.

-- Wear it only a few hours a day while you are getting radiation treatments and right after treatment has ended.
+- Wear it only a few hours a day, during the time you are getting radiation treatments and right after treatment has ended.

 - Ask your doctor when you can start to wear it more.